Mierdin/pyflex/README.md

 to build the library and automatically install dependencies.

+# Benefits
+- (roadmap) Built to be idempotent - run once, multiple times, whatever.
+Your config will be made true.
+- Engineers don't need to worry about all the nerd knobs.
+Best practices are implemented in code.
+Wherever possible, configuration data is pulled from existing infrastructure, rather than a human being.
+- Documentation is simplified.
+We can create templates, and just insert values.
+No snowflakes.
+- (roadmap) Centralized administration of multiple domains without a bloated, stateful application like UCS Central.
+Why create an unnecessary, always-on point of management you don't need?

 # Notes for Running on Windows

 If you have issues with pycrypto on Windows while building this library, just download the pre-built binaries here: